Here's Who Lived and Who Died in Game of Thrones' Battle of Winterfell

 Sansa Stark

 The Lady of Winterfell has now not only survived Game of Thrones‘ two most evil human villains — Joffrey and Ramsay — but also the leader of the army of the dead.
 Although she wasn’t involved in any actual combat, Sansa ensured the safety of anyone who wasn’t fighting at Winterfell.
-Since Sansa’s transformation into one of Westeros’ most qualified rulers is still ongoing, it shouldn’t come as too big of a surprise that she made it out alive with her story incomplete.
-In “The Long Night,” Sansa ended up in the crypts and shared a meaningful moment with Tyrion, who was once her husband.
+Since Sansa’s transformation into one of Westeros’ most qualified rulers is still ongoing, it shouldn’t come as too big of a surprise that she made it out alive.
+Still, “The Long Night” proved to be a meaningful episode for Sansa as she found herself trapped in the crypts with Tyrion, who was once her husband.

 Arya Stark

 Thanks to her agility, the youngest Stark sister will live to see another day on Game of Thrones.
 With White Walkers everywhere and her comrades struggling to survive, Arya was up against powerful forces in Sunday’s episode.
 But she triumphed, killing the Night King — and his entire army with him.
-They fall like dominos, proving Arya is the GOAT of GOT.
+They fell like dominos, proving Arya is the GOAT of GOT.

 Daenerys Targaryen

 Daenerys may have seemed preoccupied with the status of her claim to the Iron Throne leading up to Sunday’s showdown, but the Mother of Dragons came through in the end.
-Knocked off her dragon, Jorah saves her in the end.
+After she was knocked off her dragon, Jorah ultimately sacrificed himself to save her.
 However, some fans are speculating that Daenerys’ unwillingness to compromise on being the sole ruler of the Seven Kingdoms will turn out to be her fatal flaw.
-Despite that, she rode valiantly, and eventually watched one of her closest friends die in her arms (more on that later.)
+Despite that, she rode valiantly, and eventually watched one of her closest friends die in her arms (more on that later).

 Tyrion Lannister